Universal Install curl -fsSL https://raw.githubusercontent.com/limbanidhairya/hostingsignal/main/install.sh | bash Install Guide

 Operations examples

-# Universal full-stack run
+# Native production run

-bash ./install.sh --non-interactive --profile-set core --web openlitespeed --db mariadb
+python3 scripts/local_installer.py --non-interactive --profile-set core --web openlitespeed --db mariadb

 Notes